flexera-public/cbi-oi-kubecost-exporter/README.md

 -   `FILE_ROTATION` - whether to delete files generated during the previous month (or the month before the previous month if INCLUDE_PREVIOUS_MONTH is set to true).
 Valid values are true or false.
 -   `FILE_PATH` - the path where the CSV files are stored
 -   `INCLUDE_PREVIOUS_MONTH` - whether to include data from previous month to export process, only if we have files from every day of the previous month..
 Valid values are true or false.
+-   `REQUEST_TIMEOUT` - timeout per each request in minutes.
+Default value is 5 minutes.

 To use this app, run: